Frequently Asked Questions

 The following records must, at minimum, be set on your domain if you wish to continue to use Cloudflare’s free Universal SSL certificates:

-Note that you must not set ‘issuewild’ for any of the domains in which you wish to continue to use Universal SSL.
-The reason is that the presence of ‘issuewild’ records override issue records (and ‘issuewild’ only permit wildcard issuance so we would be unable to add the apex of your domain to the certificate).
+Note that you must not use the "Only allow wildcards" option for the root record (which returns only ‘issuewild’ records) for any of the domains in which you wish to continue to use Universal SSL.
+Having ‘issuewild’ alone only permits wildcard issuance, so we would be unable to add the apex of your domain to the certificate.
+You should use the "Allow wildcards and specific hostnames" option:

 What happens when Universal SSL is disabled?